Skip to content

 Ritik Singh

-Ritik is the Managing Editor at WearablesToUse.
-He is responsible for managing the website, developing the content strategy, and overseeing the articles to make sure they’re as informative as possible.
-He is mainly into smartphones, wearables, and IoT devices.
+Ritik is the Managing Editor at GadgetsToUse.
+He manages the website and oversees the content to ensure it's as informative as possible.
+He also heads the sub-sites in the network.
 Putting work aside, he has a great interest in personal finance and is also a keen motorcycle enthusiast.